 - Unlike Mint.com it doesn’t automatically “sync” your data directly from the banks/credit card accounts- However, according to YNAB, this is done purposefully so that as a person with a budget, it will FORCE you to look at your information and input your data and expenditure.
 It will force you to keep your budget tight instead of slacking off.

-- After the 30 blissful days are up, you won’t be able to use it unless you pay for it (makes sense for me, I suppose LOL).
-The cost of it is $60.
+- After the 34 blissful days are up, you won’t be able to use it unless you pay for it (makes sense for me, I suppose LOL).
+The cost of it is US$99 when paid annually (or $14.99/month on the monthly plan).
 The good thing is that they don’t charge you for upgrades (unlike Quicken where you may need to go out and buy new software every few years)

 This is what one of the graphs looks like: